How much does a B12 shot cost? Well, it depends on a number of factors:

 Without further ado, let’s have a look at your options.

 Vitamin B12 Injections Price Range

-Methylcobalamin is an active, native form of B12 with distinct nerve-repairing properties and superb absorption.
-Cyanocobalamin, on the other hand, is a synthetic, inactive, slightly-toxic form of vitamin B12.
-In short, not natural to mammals at all.
+Methylcobalamin is an active, native form of B12 with distinct nerve-repairing properties and a superior absorption rate.
+Cyanocobalamin, in contrast, is an inactive, synthetic, slightly-toxic form of B12.
+In other words, not natural to mammals at all.

 We cannot and will not recommend cyano B12 to anyone.
-Sure it’s cheap, but it comes with a large price.
-Your body must use a methylation reaction to cleave the cyanide molecule attached to it (that’s why it’s called cyanocobalamin), and only then can it convert to one of the active forms.
+Sure it’s cheap, but it comes with a hidden price.
+Your body must use a methylation reaction to cleave the cyanide molecule attached to it (that’s why it’s called cyano-cobalamin), and only then can it convert to one of the active forms.
 This is a demanding process for your body.

 Always get methylcobalamin if you can.

 B12 Methylcobalamin Injection Price

 How much is a B12 shot then?
 Let’s look at your options:

 - Private doctor.
 Expect to pay anywhere from $50 to $250 in private clinics.
 Per shot.
 If you need daily or weekly injections, it will add up quickly.

 - An infusion clinic.
 Some clinics will drip methyl B12 directly into your veins (IV, or intravenously), but each visit will cost you anywhere from $100 to $500.